hbctraining/Training-modules/Intermediate_shell/lessons/positional_params.md

 ## Naming variables

 My previous script was so short that it was easy to remember that `$1` represents a name and `$2` represents a skill.
-However, most scripts are much longer may contain more positional parameters.
+However, most scripts are much longer and may contain more positional parameters.
 To make it easier on yourself it is often a good idea to name your positional parameters.
-Here is the same script we just used but with named parameters.
+Here is the same script we just used but with named variables.

 ```bash
 #!/bin/bash